jacoblurye/scalambda/README.md

-The Scala interpreter for Church's lambda calculus that no one knew they wanted.
+Lambda calculus interpreter that no one knew they wanted.

 (-- UNDER CONSTRUCTION --)